The First Year at Landmark College

 - One-on-one support with applications that support time management, active reading, research skills, and test preparation

-Math support is provided to students one-on-one, in groups, and on a drop-in basis.
-Students work with faculty with expertise in math, and with work study students who have excelled in math courses, for assistance with specific courses.
-Students who take advantage of math support use these support sessions to complete homework assignments, to prepare for tests, and to improve their math problem-solving skills.
+Math support is provided to students by appointment.
+Students work with faculty and staff with expertise in math, and with student staff who have excelled in math courses, for assistance with specific courses.
+Students who use math support use these sessions to complete homework assignments, prepare for tests, and improve their math problem-solving skills.

-In addition to office hour appointments with individual faculty members, students are encouraged to participate in Science Support for assistance with their science coursework.
-No appointment is necessary.
-Science Support is staffed by Landmark College science professors.
-Typically, students attend for assistance with writing lab reports, understanding complex ideas and textbook study, vocabulary building techniques, and scientific writing.
-Please contact the Drake Center for Academic Support for information regarding Science Support hours and location(s) at (802) 387-6839 or firstname.lastname@example.org.
+In addition to office hour appointments with individual faculty members, students are encouraged to participate in Science Support for assistance with coursework.
+Science Support is staffed by Landmark College faculty and professional staff.
+Typically, students attend appointments for assistance with writing lab reports, understanding complex ideas, textbook study, vocabulary building techniques, and scientific writing.

 Landmark College uses an online, cloud-based, Learning Management System (LMS) called Canvas.